This article about the Best Baby Monitors for Travel was written by baby travel expert Celine Brewer and may contain affiliate links.

-If you’re a traveling parent, once you successfully get your baby to sleep on vacation, you still want to keep an eye on your sleeping bub.
-One item to add to your baby travel essentials is a baby monitor for travel.
+If you’re a traveling parent, once you successfully get your baby to sleep on vacation, you still want to keep an eye on your little one while they sleep.
+Staying in a vacation rental with separate rooms is one of my favorite ways to help everyone get a good night’s sleep.
+If you are not sharing a hotel room with your baby, one item I recommend you add to your list of baby travel essentials is a travel baby monitor.

-While it’s not essential to get a portable baby monitor, you may want to read through to see which option is the right fit for your family (depending on where and how frequently you travel with a baby or toddler).
+That said, I don’t think every traveling parent needs to buy a portable baby monitor, so keep reading to see which option is the right fit for your family (depending on where and how frequently you travel with a baby or toddler).
 Baby monitors for travel come with a whole host of different features and can even be connected seamlessly to your phone or tablet.

-If you have a secondary device laying around, there are baby monitor apps as well.
+If you have a secondary device (an old iPhone or iPad for example) lying around, using a baby monitor app is a viable alternative to bringing along a travel baby monitor.
 Two popular ones are Cloud Baby Monitor and Baby Monitor 3G.
-See all the best baby monitor apps here.
+If interested, I have created a list of the best baby monitor apps for your review.

 Read on to find out everything there is to know about the best baby monitors for travel.